Accessibility Tools

 Should I take probiotics during a flare?

-• In Crohn’s disease: the evidence for probiotics during flares is weak, so the focus is usually on controlling inflammation properly with medical therapy.
+In Crohn’s disease, the evidence for standard probiotics during flares is weak.
+In that situation, controlling inflammation properly is the priority.

 What probiotic do you recommend for Crohn’s and ulcerative colitis in Dubai?